hardscrabble/hardscrabble.github.io/_posts/2017-02-05-memoize-with-defined.md

-This is kind of fine, but it has one problem: each time you reference `dog`, you're calling the `dog` method, so you're querying the database over and over, when you really only _need_ to do so once.
+This is kind of fine, but it has one problem: each time you reference `dog`, you're calling the `dog` method, which queries the database each time it's called, so you're querying the database over and over, when you really only _need_ to do so once.